 Components found on steam injection wells or water flood wells.

-Pneumatic devices or pumps that use compressed air or electricity to operate.
+Pneumatic controllers or pumps that use compressed air or electricity to operate.

-A compressor rod packing which is subject to annual emission flow rate testing as specified in section 95668(c)(4)(B) of this subarticle.
+A compressor rod packing which is subject to annual emission flow rate testing as specified in section 95668(c)(4) of this subarticle.

+Components on equipment or wells that are actively undergoing drilling, completion, or maintenance activities.
+These components shall be inspected upon completion of the drilling, completion, or maintenance.

-Beginning January 1, 2018, all components, including components found on tanks, separators, wells, and pressure vessels not identified in section 95669(b) shall be inspected and repaired within the timeframes specified in this section.
+All components, including components found on tanks, separators, wells (including idle wells), and pressure vessels not identified in section 95669(c) shall be inspected and repaired within the timeframes specified in this section.

+By <the later of April 1, 2024 or the effective date – OAL to insert>, owners or operators shall develop facility-specific leak detection and repair plans that encompass all components not identified in section 95669(c).
+The plans shall be updated annually if any changes are made to the facility or equipment that alter the plan.
+Leak detection and repair plans shall include the following:

+Procedures for conducting surveys that ensure the surveys comply with the relevant sections of US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b).

+Sitemap.

+List of equipment to be monitored, including an identification number or detailed description.

+List of components to be monitored and the method for determining location of components in the field (e.g., tagging, identification on a process and instrumentation diagram, etc.).

+List of equipment and components that are designated as inaccessible or unsafe to monitor along with an explanation/review of conditions for the designation.

+For each piece of equipment, list the frequency for conducting surveys that complies with the requirements specified in this section.

+For each piece of equipment, list the repair timeframes for leaks of different sizes that comply with the requirements specified in this section.

-The ARB Executive Officer may perform inspections at facilities at any time to determine compliance with the requirements specified in this section.
+The CARB Executive Officer may perform inspections at facilities at any time to determine compliance with the requirements specified in this section.

 Except for inaccessible or unsafe to monitor components, owners or operators shall audio-visually inspect (by hearing and by sight) all hatches, pressure-relief valves, well casings, stuffing boxes, and pump seals for leaks or indications of leaks at least once every 24 hours for facilities that are visited daily, or at least once per calendar week for facilities that are not visited at least once every 24 hours; and,

-Owners or operators shall audio-visually inspect all pipes for leaks or indications of leaks at least once every 12 months.
+Owners or operators shall audio-visually inspect all pipes and pipelines within the facility boundaries for leaks or indications of leaks at least once every 12 months.

+Owners or operators shall maintain, and make available upon request by the CARB Executive Officer, a record of the dates of all audio-visual inspections conducted at the facility.

-Any audio-visual inspection specified in 95669(e) that indicates a leak that cannot be repaired within 24 hours shall be tested using US EPA Reference Method 21 (October 1, 2017) within 24 hours after initial leak detection, and the leak shall be repaired in accordance with the repair timeframes specified in this section.
+Any audio-visual inspection specified in 95669(f) that indicates a leak that cannot be repaired within 24 hours shall be tested using US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b) within 24 hours after initial leak detection.

 For leaks detected during normal business hours, the leak measurement shall be performed within 24 hours.
 For leaks detected after normal business hours or on a weekend or holiday, the deadline is shifted to the end of the next normal business day.